jiangwenyuan/nuster/README.md

 # NoSQL

-NuSTER can be used as a RESTful NoSQL cache server, using HTTP `POST/GET/DELETE` to set/get/delete Key/Value object.
+nuster can be used as a RESTful NoSQL cache server, using HTTP `POST/GET/DELETE` to set/get/delete Key/Value object.

 ## Basic Operations